 Laura Rodeo and Races

-Laura Rodeo and Races is held a week after the Aboriginal Dance Festival in the end of June, and is one of the three day Cape York events starting with a cabaret on Friday night, and continuing with horse races on Saturday and the rodeo on Sunday.
-Both are held day time, not in darkness like some other rodeos.
+Laura Rodeo and Races is held a week after the Aboriginal Dance Festival in the end of June, and is one of the three day Cape York events starting with a campdraft on Friday night, and continuing with horse races on Saturday and the rodeo on Sunday.
+It's a busy weekend, lots of people come from Cooktown and other places around.

 One of the newer indigenous events, the Ruchook Festival is on the old Ruchook Cultural Park grounds in Napranum that have been there for a long time.
 It is far less known than Laura but still a great chance to experience some indigenous culture if you happen to be around at the right time - it's most likely held in late July / early August.